 [1]{\rotatebox{90}{#1}} [1]{\raisebox{#1\height}}

-\paragraph{The importance of different learning rates.} Figure \ref{fig:lr_ablation_study} presents the experimental results from three different learning rate settings, where we train the soft prompt with the pair of low-rank matrices as follows: (1) use a singular learning rate of 3e-1; (2) use a singular learning rate of 5e-4; (3) apply mixed learning rates, where the soft prompt is trained with a larger rate and the pair of low-rank matrices is trained with a lower rate.
+\paragraph{The importance of different learning rates.} Figure \ref{fig:lr_ablation_study} presents the experimental results from 3 different learning rate settings to train the soft prompt and the pair of low-rank matrices as follows: (1) use a singular learning rate of 3e-1; (2) use a singular learning rate of 5e-4; (3) apply mixed learning rates (with grid search), where the soft prompt is trained with a larger rate and the pair of low-rank matrices is trained with a lower rate.
 In our experiments, the first option obtains an average performance of 40.8 on the GLUE benchmark.
-The second option exhibited an average performance of 54.7, while the third option demonstrated a largely improved average performance of 85.7 on the GLUE benchmark.
-This clearly indicates the importance of training \ours with two different learning rates.
+The second option exhibits an average performance of 54.7, while the third option demonstrates a largely improved average performance of 85.7 on the GLUE benchmark.
+This indicates the importance of training \ours with two different learning rates.